Blue Guardian

 Education and Support: What to Expect

-Support options include live chat, email, and phone, with an extensive FAQ answering common questions about the prop firm and its products.
-Both the website and support are currently available in English only.
+Support options include live chat and email, and the article also notes access to phone support as part of its channels.
+An extensive FAQ covers common questions about the prop firm and its products.
+At the time of this update, both the website and support are available in English only.

 Unlimited Guardian Evaluation Program: Account Rules

-- Profit Target: Traders must hit defined targets to pass evaluations or scale.
+- Profit Target: Traders must meet defined targets to pass evaluations or scale.
 Phase 1 requires 8%, and Phase 2 requires 4%.
 Funded accounts do not carry ongoing profit targets.

 - Daily Maximum Loss: A fixed cap of 4% per trading day applies across all account sizes.
 Breaching this constitutes a rule violation.